FarronF/limerick-council-meetings/meetings/2020/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th November 2020.md

 balance, prepared for the Council by the Limerick Clare Energy Agency, which

-informed the development of the current City and County Development Plans.--- 6
+informed the development of the current City and County Development Plans.
+---
+6

 The energy and emissions balance was a non-statutory exercise, which sought to